Skip to Main Content

 • Has obtained numerous summary judgment rulings to dismiss claims in federal court through briefing and oral argument, including for claims of disability, national origin, ancestry, race, gender and retaliation.

-• Has successfully mediated and resolved hundreds of claims brought by employees, including those filed with Equal Employment Opportunity Commission (EEOC), to clients' satisfaction without incurring high litigation costs associated with trials.
+• Has successfully mediated and resolved hundreds of claims brought by employees, including those filed with Equal Employment Opportunity Commission (EEOC) and the Department of Labor (DOL), to clients' satisfaction without incurring high litigation costs associated with trials.

-• Routinely submits statements of position to EEOC and other administrative agencies to obtain favorable "no probable cause" findings.
+• Routinely submits statements of position to EEOC, DOL, and other administrative agencies to obtain favorable "no probable cause" findings.

 • Served as previous firm's internal employment attorney for more than 300 partners and employees in seven offices nationwide.